-- (1) This rule applies if a Retail Client exercises a right under this division COB 19.3.1 to cancel a Non-Investment Insurance Contract effected by an Authorised FirmInsurer. - (2) The Contract of Insurance is terminated. - (3) The Insurer Authorised Firm must pay to the Retail Client an amount equal to the total of the amounts paid by the Client for the Contract of Insurance. - (4) The amount must be paid to the Retail Client without delay and not later than 21 days after the day the cancellation right is exercised.
+- (1) This rule applies if a Retail Client exercises a right under COB 19.3.1 to cancel a Non-Investment Insurance Contract effected by an Insurer. - (2) The Contract of Insurance is terminated. - (3) The Insurer must pay to the Retail Client an amount equal to the total of the amounts paid by the Client for the Contract of Insurance. - (4) The amount must be paid to the Retail Client without delay and not later than 21 days after the day the cancellation right is exercised.

-- (5) If the Contract of Insurance is a General Insurance Contract, the Retail Client must, if required by the InsurerAuthorised Firm, pay the firm an amount of no more than the total of- - (a) the value of the services the firm actually provided to the Client in relation to the Contract of Insurance; and - (b) amounts received, and the value of property or services received, by the Client in relation to the Contract of Insurance. - (6) However, the Insurer Authorised Firm-may only require the Retail Client to pay an amount under subrule (5) if- - (a) the performance of the Contract of Insurance started before the end of the cancellation period at the Client's request; and - (b) the-Insurer_firm-can demonstrate that the Client was, under COB 11.7.2 (Confirmation of cover), given details of the amount that the Client may be required to pay if the Client cancelled the contract. - (7) The Authorised FirmInsurer must not require the Retail Client to pay an amount under subrule (5) that could be taken to be a penalty or that exceeds an amount calculated as follows:
+- (5) If the Contract of Insurance is a General Insurance Contract, the Retail Client must, if required by the Insurer, pay the firm an amount of no more than the total of- - (a) the value of the services the firm actually provided to the Client in relation to the Contract of Insurance; and - (b) amounts received, and the value of property or services received, by the Client in relation to the Contract of Insurance. - (6) However, the Insurer may only require the Retail Client to pay an amount under subrule (5) if- - (a) the performance of the Contract of Insurance started before the end of the cancellation period at the Client's request; and - (b) the Insurer can demonstrate that the Client was, under COB 11.7.2 (Confirmation of cover), given details of the amount that the Client may be required to pay if the Client cancelled the contract. - (7) The Insurer must not require the Retail Client to pay an amount under subrule (5) that could be taken to be a penalty or that exceeds the sum of - (a) the costs (other than costs for the cover provided under the insurance policy) actually incurred by the Insurer in relation to the insurance policy; and - (b) the cost to the Insurer of the cover actually provided to the Client under the insurance policy.